Papsanly/TemplateRenderer/README.md

 # TODO

 - Actually rewrite the bot
+- Add docker
-- added more helpful message when violating allowed options for a context key
+- Added more helpful message when violating allowed options for a context key